 I had just a few questions/comments while taking the coursework and they were answered clearly and promptly so I have only good things to say about the Master of Project Academy support.

-7-Do you have any recommendations for future PMP candidates?
+7-Do you have any recommendations for the PMP success of the future candidates?

 First off, realize you have to make a serious commitment and study plan.
 Work this like a project!
 Set a schedule, determine study and review milestones, and don’t expect to learn it all at the end.
 You will be much better served to take it at a slow, steady pace and finish with lots of practice questions in the week before the exam.

-8-Do you have any tips for the PMP exam day?
+8-Do you have any PMP success tips for the exam day?

-9-If you would give 3 tips to your close friend about PMP certification, what would you recommend as part of your PMP exam review?
+9-If you would give 3 tips to your close friend about PMP certification, what would you recommend as part of your PMP success tips?

 First, take the online Master of Project class twice.
 Second time through, make sure you cross reference the lectures with the input, output, tools and techinique diagrams in the PMBOK.
 Third, lots and lots of questions to build confidence and stamina.